anroots/kohana-commoneer/guide/commoneer/assets.md

 The purpose of the Assets class is not to minify/combine asset files although this could be a further development goal.

 The assets manager class accepts static calls to load script/style files and renders them in your template with `Assets::render()`.
-CSS, JavaScript and LESS file types are supported, with LESS being the default stylesheet type.
+CSS and JavaScript file types are supported.
+LESS support was deprecated.

 Usage
 =====

 * Copy `MODPATH/commoneer/config/assets.php` to `APPPATH/config/assets.php` and change appropriate values.
-* Use one of the three inclusion calls (or the preset call) in your controller actions:
+* Use one of the inclusion calls (or the preset call) in your controller actions:
-    `Assets::use_style();` for LESS, `Assets::use_script();` for JavaScript and `Assets::use_css();` for CSS files.
+    `Assets::use_style();` for CSS, `Assets::use_script();` for JavaScript files.
 You can group includes into presets and call that instead (see the config file).
 * Call `Assets::render()` in your template to output the generated HTML.
-You can echo different resource types separately, for example one would use `Assets::render(Assets:LESS);` in the `<head>` section of the template and `Assets::render(Assets::SCRIPT);` just above the `</body>` tag.
+You can echo different resource types separately, for example one would use `Assets::render(Assets:CSS);` in the `<head>` section of the template and `Assets::render(Assets::SCRIPT);` just above the `</body>` tag.

 To dynamically include assets you call one of the three inclusion functions during the execution of the request.
 To add a style to controllers/dashboard/action_index you would use:

-    // Add LESS styles
+    // Add CSS styles
     Assets::use_style('forms');
     Assets::use_style(array('forms', 'typo')); // This works too